College basketball takes center stage over the next three weeks as March Madness reaches a fever pitch.

 But in a season in which "parity" has become a battle cry, there is certainly support for other teams that might be capable of winning six straight games and a national crown.

-Last year’s champ, Syracuse, is a somewhat generous 20-1, and perennial West Coast powerhouse Arizona is probably overpriced at 8-1.
+Last year’s champ, Maryland, is a somewhat generous 7-1, and perennial powerhouse Duke is probably an overlay at 6-1.

 While you would probably need a crystal ball to determine who will be in the Final Four, another strategy entails examining the teams’ road record during the regular season.